 - So You Want to Write for Video Games? by Ken Miyamoto

-- How to Write a Video Game Story: 7 Steps for Writing Games by MasterClass
+- How to Become a Video Game Writer

 - A Practical Guide to Game Writing by Gamesutra

 - The Three Pillars of Game Writing – Plot, Character, Lore by Extra Credits

 - How to Write a Cinematic Story for Your Game

 - How to Make a HIT Indie Game (Story-Driven) / “The Formula” by PieNinjaProductions